 Dujour with expanded content.

+Its important to be careful when implementing techniques that consolidate content and text on your website.
 While cloaking and any other shady SEO techniques will obviously lead to Google penalties, these tactics are safe and legitimate ways to include text in a more subtle manner.
 Do you have other methods for including large bodies of text in a discreet manner?
 Let us know in the comments below or tweet @BFMweb.